ACTS International, How to know God, religion and morality, inspirational living and real Christianity : Actsweb

 In the 1450s when Johann Gutenberg, a German from Mainz, invented movable type to print the Bible, he introduced one of the most important technical advances in history.
 His invention "transformed education, learning, evangelism and communication.
 It laid the foundations for the Renaissance, the arts, sciences, and the world as we know it today."1

 Today, however, the Internet is creating a communications revolution of far greater and more immediate impact.
-People worldwide can be reached 24-7-365 with any message anyone cares to send—either for good or for bad.
+People worldwide can be reached 24-7-365 with any message anyone cares to send—either for good or bad.

 The only country in the world that bans the use of the Internet is North Korea.
 China alone was expected to have 100 million users less than two years ago.
 ACTS International is only a small organization with two staff members in our North American office and in the last quarter viewers from more than 125 countries that we know about.
 Plus, in the past six months ACTS has received more than 2800 salvation and re-commitment to Jesus Christ responses from 109 countries.